khulnasoft/tracker/docs/docs/events/custom/golang.md

     a cached external data-source and return a positive detection for cases A, B or C.

-    [how to build Tracker]: ../../../contributing/building/building.md
+    [how to build Tracee]: ../../../contributing/building/building.md

 2. Create a golang signature plugin and dynamically load it during runtime